ReeganCodemaster/Covid-19-face-mask-detector/README.md

 # Covid-19-face-mask-detector

-This repository contains two models  adn two programs.
+This repository contains two models  and two programs.

 ## The models